-2012 is the 100th anniversary of Le Touquet Paris-Plage gaining the title of “commune” – it officially became a town in 1912 and there are plenty of celebrations planned to commemorate this historic event.
+2012 was the 100th anniversary of Le Touquet Paris-Plage gaining the title of “commune.”
+It officially became a town in 1912 and there are plenty of celebrations planned to commemorate this historic event.

 Le Touquet is the “Monaco of the north”, a flamboyant little seaside town with character and class that always seems to be buzzing and vibrant.
 It attracts the wealthy and not the so-wealthy, drawn by its charm and uniqueness – it is one of a kind.

 Since it became a town in the early 20th Century it has always attracted the great and the good – rich Parisians who could drive or take the train from the City and be at the seaside and the country within 3 hours.
 It also became the playground of wealthy Brits who could indulge in an overseas holiday by taking a shortish boat ride across the English Channel and be in a different world.
 Aristocratic and showbiz types came here in numbers and even politicians chose to conduct discrete holidays here – it was THE jet set destination in the roaring twenties.

 H G Wells eloped here in 1909 with his then love Amber Reeves; Noël Coward, P G Wodehouse and Ian Fleming all holidayed here – indeed Ian Fleming based his iconic Bond story “Casino Royale” on a casino he visited in Le Touquet.

 Princess Margaret visited, The Duke and Duchess of Windsor holidayed here; Kings, Princes, Lords and Ladies frolicked in its bars and restaurants.
 Winston Churchill stayed as well as numerous other MPs.
 The lifestyle was free and easy; one could be discrete but still actively enjoy all that was on offer – from the golf course to the race course, from the casino to the art deco lido on the beach.